-You’ll develop new skills for integrating your supply chain into a coordinated system and how to identify supply chain risks and design mitigation strategies.
+You’ll develop new skills for integrating your supply chain into a coordinated system and learn how to identify supply chain risks and design mitigation strategies.
 You’ll leave equipped with new knowledge and tools for integrating strategy, planning and operations to increase service levels and reduce costs.

-Combined Program Option: Operations Management Week
+Combined Program Option: Operations Management Week (for 2021 only)

 Link Between Supply Chain Strategy and Structure

 Supply Chain Network Design

 Purchasing and Sourcing In a Supply Chain